Pnaghavi/Weather-Storm/README.md

 Architecture
 ---

-Below you can see the electrical setup of my project.
+Below, you can see the electrical setup of my project.
 All the items are labeled.

 ![Electrical Setup](pics/setUP.jpg)